I Went Heat-Free For 365 Days — & This Is What My Hair Looks Like Now

 “

-I realized this challenge was about so much more than just my curls.
+I realised this challenge was about so much more than just my curls.
 It was about shaking off strict cultural standards and standing up for something that I wanted to do for me.

 ”